Hyperbolicity of Brunnian links: Introduction

-Every minimal nontrivial sublink of a link is either a knot or a Brunnian link. \cite{BM} shows that hyperbolic Brunnian links and $(2, 2n)-$torus links form building blocks of Brunnian links in that they generate all Brunnian links by satellite operations.
-In this paper, we give practical methods to show a Brunnian link is hyperbolic.
+The authors of \cite{BM} further characterized the geometric decomposition (the JSJ-decomposition) of Brunnian links and gave a canonical decomposition for Brunnian links, simpler than the JSJ-decomposition, called \emph{tree-arrow structure}.
+In such representation, $(2, 2n)-$torus links, hyperbolic Brunnian links and \emph{hyperbolic Brunnian links in unlink-complements} (Sec.
+2 in \cite{BM}) turned out to be the building blocks of general Brunnian links.

-A classical theorem by Alexander states that every smooth torus bounds at least one solid torus in $S^3$.
-We say a torus in $S^3$ is \emph{knotted} if it bounds only one solid torus in $S^3$; otherwise, \emph{unknotted}.
-In \cite{BM}, A Brunnian link, other than Hopf link, is called \emph{s-prime}/\emph{untied} if there is no essential unknotted/knotted torus in its complement space. \cite{BM} further states that if a Brunnian link $L$ is s-prime, untied and not a $(2, 2n)-$torus link, then $L$ is a hyperbolic link.
-So the two main tasks in this paper are to discriminate whether a Brunnian link is untied and s-prime.
+Lastly, the authors of \cite{BM} defined an operation to reduce a Brunnian link in an unlink-complement into a new Brunnian link in $S^3$ and thus concluded that hyperbolic Brunnian links and $(2, 2n)-$torus links are building blocks of Brunnian links in the sense that they generate all Brunnian links by s-sum and s-tie.

-Extending \cite{BW}, we will cope with these two tasks using geometric topology methods. \cite{BW} provides two intuitive methods, generally effective and performed by handwork, for detecting Brunnian property of a link if each component is known to be unknot.
-In Section \ref{sect:untiedness}, we will prove a universal criterion to detect whether a Brunnian link is untied. \begin{thm} (Untiedness Criterion)
+We refer to \cite{MS,MY,H,LWZ,BM} for more theoretic results on Brunnian links, and to \cite{BCWW} for the relationship between Brunnian links and homotopy groups of $S^2$.
+We note that the construction of s-tie shows that Brunnian links contain all complexity of knots (see Fig. 3 in \cite{BM}), while focusing on hyperbolic Brunnian links involves no complexity of knots.
+In short, by \cite{BCWW}, constructions of new Brunnian links can theoretically give all nontrivial elements in high dimensional homotopy groups of $S^2$, and by s-sum and s-tie (see \cite{BM}), a discovery of hyperbolic Brunnian link implies discovery of infinitely many Brunnian links.